rukonit/angular-observeble/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Navigate to https://gracious-borg-8cf74a.netlify.app.
+The app will automatically deploy if you change any of the source files committed to the github.

 ## Code scaffolding